LauraBeatris/projects_store/README.md

 ### Routes

 - `POST /projects`: This route receives the id and title in the body of the request.
-Creating a project like this format: `{ id: "1", title: 'Novo projeto', tasks: [] }`;
+Creating a project like this format: `{ id: "1", title: 'NewProject', tasks: [] }`;

 - `GET /projects`: This route list all the projects storaged